localhost:5173 - Vite Development Server Port Guide

 - Install dependencies:

-- Clear cache: Remove
+npm installoryarn install - Clear cache: Remove

-🌐 Step 4: Test the Connection
+🌐 Step 4: Verify It's Working

 - Browser: Navigate to

-- Command line:
+http://localhost:5173 - Command line:

-- Network access: Use
+curl http://localhost:5173 - Network access: Use

-npm run dev -- --host
+npm run dev -- --hostfor external access

 Access localhost:5173 from Other Devices